FleekStreet/FleekStreet.github.io/_posts/2015-02-20-max-subarray-kadane.markdown

 <h2 class="section-heading">YouTubing It</h2>

 <p class="writing">Did I find videos on YouTube?
 Yes, many.
 Did they help?
 Not really, probably for multiple reasons.
 It is hard to explain something complex as if you are a beginner.
 That is, I was sure that once I understood the algorithm, the videos would be crystal clear, but they weren't doing much to help me get over the divide between having a foggy understanding and a clear understanding.
-But I also realized, I would have to do more heavy lifting than watching someone go through it, so I decided to bite the bullet and just revisit the original algorithm, meticulously stepping through it detail by detail.</p>
+But I also realized I would have to do more heavy lifting than just watching someone go through it, so I decided to bite the bullet and just revisit the original algorithm, meticulously stepping through it detail by detail.</p>

 <h2 class="section-heading">Clarity, thy name is print</h2>